 Instead of celebrating the expansion of nonprofit influence and impact across the nation, we are actually seeing agencies burdened by the constant need to recruit, hire, train, and then replace staff and key volunteers.
 And this doesn’t even take into consideration the impact on client services when you have unfilled positions.
 Remember how much “fun” it was the last time you had a key spot to fill on your team?

 While a little employee turnover every year is acceptable and even healthy for an organization, if you are seeing 15% or more year after year, something is wrong.
-According to a survey by Nonprofit HR in 2015, nonprofit turnover has increased from 16% in 2013 to 19% in 2014.
-This number is only projected to increase.
+According to a survey by Nonprofit HR in 2015, nonprofit turnover increased from 16% in 2013 to 19% in 2014.
+According to projections, this number will only continue to increase.